ugitch/js-array-methods/README.md

 Thanks @janelledement for reminding me I don't need an extra variable for callback binding.

 Thanks @kyleknaggs for reminding me to test whether callback is run at all.
+For teaching me how to call function using call() and apply().

 @vincenttern, some interesting views, but very imprecise.